Filippo011235/B.Eng-Thesis-WaSoR/README.md

 # B.Eng-Thesis-WaSoR
-My engineering thesis project - A system for visual sorting plastic waste.
-I had used 2 machine learning algorithms to recognize between different types of plastic waste.
+My thesis project - machine learning classifiers for visual sorting of plastic waste.
+I created a support vector machine and a convoluted neural network to recognize different types of plastic waste.

 ## Table of contents
 * [General info](#general-info)